codeforboston/urban-league-heat-pump-accelerator/frontend/front/README.md

 Afer downloading the main github repo, you need to switch from the #main branch to the #frontend_dat to see the frontend file.

-To keep formatting the same on all the files, you must download the #prettier plugin (Prettier - Code formatter ) before you can submit code to the frontend branch.
+To keep formatting the same for the front-end files, you must download the #prettier plugin (Prettier - Code formatter ) before you can submit code to the frontend branch.
 Keep the default prettier plugin settings.

 Now that you're in the #frontend_dat repo, navigate into the #frontend file and then naviate to the #front file.
 Inside the #front file, open a terminal (CLI) inside the #front file.

 If this is your first time downloading the frontend_dat repo, you will not have a node_modules with all the necessary packages.
 To download the packages listed in package.json, you need to type this command into the terminal (currently at your #front file): "yarn install".

 After yarn install all the packages listed in package.json, you can now run the create-react-app program.
-Type: yarn start.
+Type: "yarn start".
 You can access the react browser view at http://localhost:3000/.

-If you already previously download all the node_modules, open terminal in the #front file and type "yarn start" to run the create-react-app program.
-Type
+If you already have previously download all the node_modules, open terminal in the #front file and type "yarn start" to run the create-react-app program.

 We're using yarn instead of npm for package download and a few other functions.
 These are the common npm commands and their yarn equivalents.

-  npm run = yarn start
+  -npm run = yarn start
-  npm install "package"  = yarn add "package"
+  -npm install "package"  = yarn add "package"